OndrejSevcak/ASPNETCORE_learning_notes/README.md

   - AddSingleton -> existuje po celou dobu běhu aplikace = využívá resources
   - AddScoped    -> existuje po dobu http requestu, nová instance je vytvořena pro každý request, vhodné pro API controller
   - AddTransient -> service je vytvořen a zničen jakmile je metoda u konce, není vhodné pro http requesty

+<h2>Middleware</h2>

+- the request handling pipeline is composed of a series of middleware components
+- each component performs an operation on <b>HttpContext</b> and either invokens the next middleware in the pipeline or terminates the request
+- by convetion middleware is added to the pipeline by invoking a "Use{Feature}" extension method

+example middleware:

+- app.UseHttpsRedirection();
+- app.UseStaticFiles();
+- app.UseAuthorization();

+<h2>Host</h2>

+- on startup, aspnetcore build a host
+- host encapsulate all of the apps resources such as:
+  - http server implementation
+  - middleware components
+  - logging
+  - dependency injection
+  - configuration

+TBC